empaphy/usephul/README.md

-# Rephine
+# Usephul

-**Rephine** is a PHP library that provides useful classes and functions that extend the standard functionality of PHP.
+**Usephul** is a PHP library that provides useful classes and functions that extend the standard functionality of PHP.